 The College Library contains a well selected collection of works especially adapted to college uses.
-It numbers about 6,000 bound volumes, exclusive of public documents, and a large collection of unbound pamphlets, all of which are arranged and classified by the Dewey system of classification.
-The reference department is liberally supplied with dictionaries, encyclopedias, bound sets of periodicals (many of which are complete, to date, or nearly so), and other works of reference, which are accessible to students during all library hours.
+It numbers about 6,000 bound volumes, exclusive of public documents, and a large collection of unbound phamphlets, all of which are arranged and classified by the Dewey system of classification.
+The reference department is liberally supplied with dictionaries, encyclopedias, bound sets of periodicals (many of which are complete, to date), and other works of reference.